reiniiriarios/run-queries/README.md

 ## Known Issues

-* `.sql` files should be alphanumeric plus dash and underscore.
-Spaces or odd characters may break the script.
 * This script will break if double quotes or backticks are used in `.sql` files.
 * Depending on data being fetched, the script may not generate a valid CSV.
 If so, try the TSV or adjust the query as needed.